calpaterson/lesson-plan/lesson-plan.markdown

    that if you double the number of children, it normally can take more than twice as long.

-1. New problem.
+1. (Bonus) New problem.
 Jenny is a travelling saleswoman.
 She is not trying to find the shortest path between two places.
 She wants to visit every place and then return home in the shortest possible way.

 1. Tell them that there is no method for doing this, and that you really do have to try every possible path.
 Discuss how much longer